gbh007 / iStock / Getty Images Plus via Getty Images

 The dishes can wait.
 This simple post-meal movement gives your body and mind a boost in just a few minutes.

-Whether you’re hustling to a meeting after lunch or can’t wait to watch your favorite show after dinner, it can be tempting to hurry to your next task right after eating.
-But research suggests that it’s remarkably beneficial to carve out just a little time for a new post-meal hobby: walking after eating.
+Whether you’re hustling to a post-lunch meeting or can’t wait to watch your favorite show after dinner, it can be tempting to hurry to your next task right after a meal.
+But research suggests that it can be remarkably beneficial to carve out just a little time for a new hobby: walking after eating.

-Even a few minutes of movement—whether that’s an indoor or outdoor walk or another activity you love—brings a big boost to your mental and physical health after chowing down.
-Read on to learn more about when, why, and for how long to walk after eating to step up your overall well-being.
+Going for a walk after a meal can deliver several major health benefits, says Libbat-Tzion Shaham, MD, a board-certified family physician with Medical Offices of Manhattan.
+Even a few minutes of movement—whether that’s an indoor or outdoor walk or another activity you love—can boost your mental and physical health after chowing down.
+Read on to learn more about when, why, and for how long to walk after eating to step up your overall wellbeing.

-The health benefits of walking are notable no matter what time of day you lace up.
-Still, a mounting body of scientific evidence hints that you might accrue even more benefits by timing some of those steps wisely.
+The health benefits of walking are real, no matter what time of day you lace up.
+But a mounting body of scientific evidence hints that you might accrue even more benefits by timing some of those steps wisely.

 1. Helps Balance Blood Sugar

-After we eat a meal, the foods we digest are converted to glucose, a source of energy for our body, explains Mary Stewart, RD, a registered dietitian and the founder of Cultivate Nutrition in Dallas.
-If we get back to business immediately after eating and stay fairly sedentary, this glucose is stored in the liver and muscles as glycogen to be used for energy later on.
+After we eat, the foods we digest are converted to glucose, a source of energy for our body, explains Mary Stewart, RD, a registered dietitian and the founder of Cultivate Nutrition.
+If we stay fairly sedentary after eating, this glucose is stored in the liver and muscles as glycogen to be used for energy later on.

-But when we move our body by walking, cycling, dancing, stretching, or otherwise, “we are activating our muscles which use that glucose for energy, which reduces the post-meal blood sugar spike,” Stewart says.
+But when we move our body by walking, cycling, dancing, stretching, or otherwise, “we are activating our muscles which use that glucose for energy, which reduces the post-meal blood sugar spike,” Stewart explains.
 Since our muscles are asking our bodies for fuel (in the form of glucose) to power that post-meal movement, less of it stays in our blood.
-As a result, walking after eating not only helps keep our blood sugar in check, but can even help lower it, says Roxana Ehsani, RD, a Miami-based board-certified sports dietitian.
+As a result, walking after eating not only helps keep our blood sugar in check, but can even help lower it, says board-certified sports dietitian Roxana Ehsani, RD.

-This is helpful for all humans, as blood sugar spikes—and subsequent crashes—not only mess with energy levels, but may also increase the risk for type 2 diabetes later in life if high blood sugar levels are so common they become chronic.
+This is helpful for everyone, as blood sugar spikes—and subsequent crashes—not only mess with energy levels, but may also increase the risk for type 2 diabetes later in life if high blood sugar levels are so common they become chronic.

 Speaking of diabetes, individuals with one form of the condition, type 2, will especially benefit from the more even-keeled blood sugar that can occur as a result of walking after eating.
 That’s because people with diabetes have a target range in which they aim to keep their blood sugar, and going too low or high may have a noticeable impact on normal body systems.
 If severe and long-term enough, blood sugar outside of a person with type 2’s suggested range may lead to kidney, eye, or nerve damage.

 “Being active can help those with type 2 diabetes better manage their blood sugar,” Ehsani adds.
 “They can think of exercise as ‘free medication’ to maintain their blood sugar.”
-(That being said, physical activity and lifestyle factors shouldn’t be viewed as a replacement for necessary medications.
-Always work with a medical professional to help manage diabetes and any other conditions.)
+(Just remember that while lifestyle changes like this can be hugely helpful, they shouldn’t be viewed as a replacement for necessary medications.
+You should always work with a medical professional to help manage diabetes and any other conditions.)

 Have you ever finished a meal and felt bloated or overly full?
 This is a common sensation, especially if you tend to eat or drink at a fairly fast pace.

-Besides slowing down your rate of eating and opting for portion sizes that better agree with your stomach and intestines, “taking a walk after eating has been shown to stimulate digestion,” Stewart says.
+Besides slowing down and opting for portion sizes that better agree with your stomach and intestines, “taking a walk after eating has been shown to stimulate digestion,” Stewart says.
 (Science backs this up.)

-In addition to kickstarting the digestive process and getting food and drink moving through our system, walking after eating also helps improve blood circulation, according to William W. Li, MD, a Boston-based internal medicine physician and author of Eat to Beat Disease: The New Science of How Your Body Can Heal Itself.
+In addition to kickstarting the digestive process, walking after eating also helps improve circulation, according to William W. Li, MD, an internal medicine physician and author of Eat to Beat Disease: The New Science of How Your Body Can Heal Itself.
 This means that more blood is pumped to our muscles and brain—another reason why you might feel even more invigorated by walking after eating rather than working (or snoozing, scrolling, or sitting) after a meal.

 “Being active post-meal—or really any time of the day—can be a mood booster,” Ehsani says.
 “Physical activity can boost your circulating levels of ‘feel good’ hormones, including endorphins and dopamine.”